 \section{Abstract}

-Large-scale generative models enabled the development of AI-powered code completion tools to assist programmers in writing code.
-However, much like other AI-powered tools, AI-powered code completions are not always accurate, potentially introducing bugs or even security vulnerabilities into code if not properly detected and corrected by a human programmer.
-One technique that has been proposed and implemented to help programmers identify potential errors is to highlight uncertain tokens.
-However, there have been no empirical studies exploring the effectiveness of this technique---nor investigating the different and not-yet-agreed-upon notions of uncertainty in the context of generative models.
-We explore the question of whether conveying information about uncertainty enables programmers to more quickly and accurately produce code when collaborating with an AI-powered code completion tool, and if so, what measure of uncertainty best fits programmers' needs.
-Through a mixed-methods study with 30 programmers, we compare three conditions: providing the AI system’s code completion alone, highlighting tokens with the lowest likelihood of being {\em generated} by the underlying generative model, and highlighting tokens with the highest predicted likelihood of being {\em edited} by a programmer.
+Large-scale generative models have enabled the development of AI-powered code completion tools to assist programmers in writing code.
+Like all AI-powered tools, these code completion tools are not always accurate and can introduce bugs or even security vulnerabilities into code if not properly detected and corrected by a human programmer.
+One technique that has been proposed and implemented to help programmers locate potential errors is to highlight uncertain tokens.
+However, little is known about the effectiveness of this technique.
+Through a mixed-methods study with 30 programmers, we compare three conditions: providing the AI system’s code completion alone, highlighting tokens with the lowest likelihood of being generated by the underlying generative model, and highlighting tokens with the highest predicted likelihood of being edited by a programmer.
 We find that highlighting tokens with the highest predicted likelihood of being edited leads to faster task completion and more targeted edits, and is subjectively preferred by study participants.
 In contrast, highlighting tokens according to their probability of being generated does not provide any benefit over the baseline with no highlighting.
-We further explore the design space of how to convey uncertainty in AI-powered code completion tools, and find that programmers prefer highlights that are granular, informative, interpretable, and not overwhelming.
+We further explore the design space of how to convey uncertainty in AI-powered code completion tools and find that programmers prefer highlights that are granular, informative, interpretable, and not overwhelming.
 This work contributes to building an understanding of what uncertainty means for generative models and how to convey it effectively.